mozoarella/dylans-blog/content/posts/gitlab_for_comments/index.md

 Do mind that :iid is not a typo, it is GitLab's way of differentiating global IDs (:id) and context specific ID's (:iid).
 This is the reason that the first issue on your project can have ID 1 and so on.
 {{< /callout >}}

 So for this plan to work we'll need an API key.
-Take a look at the following image to see where you can add one.
-GitLab calls them Access Tokens.
+In this case I decided to use a Project Access Token, this does restrict an instance of our code to only server 1 site, which is good enough for now.
+The reason for a Project Access Token is that we need the full API scope so we can potentially implement automatically adding a new issue.
+Using a Personal Access Token would increase risk of abusing the key significantly.
+Guests can manage project issues so that role should be sufficient.

 {{< lightbox img="img/gitlab-pat.webp" group="GitLab" center="yes" caption="Adding a new access token for GitLab is pretty easy" >}}